secretstartups/handbook/customer-success/tam/segment/named/index.html.md

 #### Metrics for Align

-1. 100% net-new customers with success plans (value drivers, use cases)
+1. 100% of net-new customers with green success plans (value drivers, use cases) within first 60 days
-1. EBRs held with 50% of customers with product usage data
+1. 100% of Priority 1 customers with green success plans
-1. EBRs held with 50% of Priority 1 customers
+1. EBRs held with at least 50% of Priority 1 customers (with the eventual goal of 100%)

 ### Enable